Sport in the United Kingdom: Cycling

 Success at road racing was also limited, although sporadic success for British cyclists on the road was achieved by such athletes as Tom Simpson, Barry Hoban, Robert Millar, Chris Boardman, and David Millar.
 The United Kingdom provided no Tour de France champion, or Grand Tour champion, until Bradley Wiggins' victory in the 2012 Tour de France.
 This newfound British success continued with Chris Froome winning four of the next five Tours (2013, 2015, 2016, 2017), followed by Geraint Thomas taking victory in 2018.
 In addition to Wiggins, Froome and Thomas, other British riders to enjoy a significant level of success included road sprinting legend Mark Cavendish, elite climbers Adam and Simon Yates.
 Tao Geoghegan Hart, and Hugh Carthy, time trial riders Alex Dowsett and Ethan Hayter and the multi-discipline star Tom Pidcock, who won an iconic Tour de France stage on top of Alpe d'Huez, Olympic mountain bike gold, and World Cyclo-cross gold in a twelve-month stretch.
 Before 2011, no British rider had ever won a Grand Tour in cycling in almost 100 years, in 2018 all three Grand Tour races, the Giro d'Italia, the Tour de France and the Vuelta a Espana were won by different British riders; Froome, Thomas and Simon Yates respectively, and between 2010 and 2020, British riders won 11 Grand Tours in total.

-Britain has had more historic success in women's road cycle racing in producing 4 road racing world champions including Beryl Burton, Mandy Jones, Lizzie Armistead and Nicole Cooke who also won the Olympic road race title and the world championship in the same year in 2008.
+Britain has had more historic success in women's road cycle racing in producing four road racing world champions including Beryl Burton, Mandy Jones, Lizzie Armistead and Nicole Cooke who also won the Olympic road race title and the world championship in the same year in 2008.
 Emma Pooley won the world road time trial championship in 2010.

 Because of the increasing interest in cycling, a British UCI ProTeam (Team Sky) was formed for the 2010 cycling season.
 Major names in the roster included the likes of Bradley Wiggins, Edvald Boasson Hagen and the 2010 British men's Road Race champion, Geraint Thomas.

 Cycle racing is organised by British Cycling, who govern most cycling events in the United Kingdom and organise the national team.
 Time trialling in England and Wales is organised by a separate body called Cycling Time Trials.

-The success of British Cycling and team Sky has increased dramatically the popularity of the sport in the UK which has brought in more sponsors into the sport.
+The success of British Cycling and team Sky has increased the popularity of the sport in the UK and has brought more sponsors into the sport.
 As well as Team Sky, ONE Pro Cycling and NFTO are aiming to ride in the world's biggest races.
-A lot of cyclists take part in the many sportives organised all over the country including the hugely popular Ride London event which.
+Many cyclists take part in the many sportives organised all over the country including the Ride London event.
 Words such as MAMIL (middle aged men in lycra) have become part of popular culture.